 How to get from Sydney Airport to Sydney City Center

-You will find the train stations underneath your arrival terminal, clearly signposted in the arrivals lounge.
-Note that the airport train stations are privately owned, and there is a small fee for entering the station, in addition to the cost of your ticket.
+The train stations underneath your arrival terminal are clearly signposted in the arrivals lounge.
+Note that the airport train stations are privately owned, and there is a small fee for entering the station in addition to the cost of your ticket.

 Bus stops are right outside your arrival lounge.
 Buses from the airport take you to Bondi Junction, Sydney’s transport hub.
 A single adult fare costs about AUD$5.
-From here, you will most likely need a short cab ride to your hotel.
+You will most likely need a short cab ride to your hotel from here.

 To use the train or bus service, we recommend purchasing an Opal Transport Card at the ticket window at the airport.

 Note that an airport road toll will be added to your taxi fare.
-The cost of a taxi from the airport to the city is around AUD$55, and the journey takes about 25 minutes depending on where in the city your hotel is located and how heavy traffic is that day.
+The cost of a taxi from the airport to the city is around AUD$55, and the journey takes about 25 minutes depending on where your hotel is located and how heavy the traffic is that day.

 4 great ways to explore before your cruise from Sydney

 Here are our top tips for making the most of your stay.

 We have divided the city into four areas, and we love every single one – as do the locals.
 It’s no wonder Sydney is known as one of the most liveable cities in the world.